If you’re interested in buying a new iPad, there are some things you should do before the new 2022 iPad Pro models arrive.

 Track 2022 iPad Pro Rumors

-If you’re interested in buying a 2022 iPad Pro later this year, you’ll want to track the latest rumors as we push through the summer into the fall.
+If you’re interested in buying a 2022 iPad Pro, you’ll want to track the latest rumors as we push into the fall.

 Apple tries to keep new products hidden in the shadows, but rumors and leaks are inevitable and we’ve seen numerous 2022 iPad Pro rumors emerge already.